martenframework/marten/docs/docs/models-and-databases/queries.md

 Article.filter(author__hometown__name: "Montreal")
 ```

-And obviously the above querysets could also be used along with more specific field predicate types.
+And obviously, the above query sets could also be used along with more specific field predicate types.
 For example:

 ```crystal
 Author.filter(author__hometown__name__startswith: "New")